elugens/hello-javascript/docs/browser-related-questions/browser-events/dispatching-custom-events.md

 ---

-### What is the distinction between creating a new Event and creating a new CustomEvent?
+### What is the difference between creating a new Event and creating a new CustomEvent?

 <details>
   <summary><strong>View Answer:</strong></summary>